 You can use Conversions to optimize conversion rates and prioritize your product development by answering questions such as:

 What’s new in FullStory to support Conversions?

 As a user of FullStory, you are probably familiar with segments, which are created when you name and save a search.
 In addition to these, you’ll also be creating Conversion Funnels that are similar but distinct from segments.
 So, as a Conversions user, you’ll need:

 - Segments.
 These are used for defining the cohort of people that have ever done one or more actions or have common properties.

 - Conversion Funnels.
 These specify a series of events that occur in a specific order, which we call funnel steps.

 You won’t be able to port over your segments for use as Conversion Funnels.
 Instead, you will create funnels from scratch inside Conversions.
 Conversion Funnels need at least two steps, and the best practice is to have between four and six steps.

 Signals is our name for usage events that may impact your customers’ ability to complete a conversion funnel.
 FullStory analyzes and identifies the Signals that represent the top opportunities to improve your conversion rates.

-While Signals can be positive or negative in general, Conversions is focused on usage events that negatively impact conversion, such as the built-in FullStory frustration heuristics (Rage/Dead/Error click) or slow page load times (first meaningful paint >X number of seconds).
+While Signals can be positive or negative in general, Conversions is focused on usage events that negatively impact conversion, such as the built-in FullStory frustration heuristics (Rage/Dead/Error click) or slow page load times (first contentful paint >X number of seconds).

 When you open the conversions tab, you’ll see a few new things.
 We’ve named the different pieces of Conversions and will be referring to them throughout this article, so you can use this section as a reference.